 What is ANOVA?

-One-way ANOVA is the most basic form.
-There are other variations that can be used in different situations, including:
+While a one-way ANOVA is the most basic form, other variations exist that can be used in different situations:

 How does ANOVA work?

 ANOVA works by analysing the levels of variance within more than two groups through samples taken from each of them.